-Chris Coote started playing the piano at the age of four, and performing from the age of eleven, mainly to captive audiences in old peoples homes.
+Chris Coote started playing the piano at the age of 4, and performing from the age of 11, mainly to captive audiences in old people’s homes.
 He has attended master classes for many years at Morley College under Martino Tirimo and Gwenneth Pryor, and was taught by Jean Anderson and Fiona Cameron, both retired professors from the Royal Academy of Music.
 Never having taken a piano exam previously, he decided to prove to his three musical children that he could play by gaining a performance LTCL in 2005.
 Since retiring fully from professional life as an actuary in 2013, a replacement career has opened up, and he now performs regularly as a soloist and collaborative pianist.
-He is chairman of the Bognor Regis Music Club, treasurer of the Funtington Music Group, and accompanies services at Chichester Baptist Church and other local churches.
+He has accompanied vocal masterclasses at Chichester University, is chairman of the Bognor Regis Music Club, treasurer of the Funtington Music Group, and accompanies services at Chichester Baptist Church and other local churches.